Lipschitz-volume rigidity of Lipschitz manifolds among integral currents: Preliminaries

-Note that (1) is equivalent to $\id : (\R^m,\|\cdot\|) \to (\R^m,|\cdot|)$ being $1$-Lipschitz.
-This implies $\mu_{|\cdot|} \leq \mu_{\|\cdot\|}$ by the definition of Finsler volumes.
-Thus (2) implies $\mu_{\|\cdot\|} = \mu_{|\cdot|}$.
+Due to the properties of Finsler volumes, this definition has the following seemingly more general but equivalent formulation: An $m$-dimensional Finsler volume $\mu$ is Euclidean rigid if and only if the following property holds: If $A : V \to H$ is a linear map from a normed space $V$ into an Euclidean space $H$ of the same dimension $m$ such that $f$ is $1$-Lipschitz and volume preserving (i.e.\ $\mu_V(B) = \mu_H(A(B))$ for all Borel sets $B$), then $A$ is an isometry (i.e.\ $\|v\|_V = \|A(v)\|_H$ for all $v$).

 Many definitions of volume have this property.
-For example the Busemann-Hausdorff and the Gromov-mass-star volume as shown in Lemma~\ref{lem:infirigid} and Lemma~\ref{lem:infirigid2}.
-As a consequence also the largest volume, namely the inscribed Riemannian volume, is Euclidean rigid.
-See \cite{I} for the precise definition.
-Others, such as smallest Finsler volume, which we call the circumscribed Riemannian volume $\mu^{\rm{sr}}$, are not Euclidean rigid.
-By definition $\mu^{\rm{sr}}(E) = \alpha_m$, for the minimal volume ellipsoid $E$ that contains the unit ball of the given normed space.
+For example the Busemann-Hausdorff and the Gromov-mass-star volume as shown in Lemma~\ref{lem:infirigid} and Lemma~\ref{lem:infirigid2} below.
+As a consequence also the largest Finsler volume, namely the inscribed Riemannian volume $\mu^{\rm{ir}}$, is Euclidean rigid.
+See e.g.\ \cite{I} for the precise definition and properties of this volume. $\mu^{\rm{ir}}$ is complemented by the smallest Finsler volume, which we call the circumscribed Riemannian volume $\mu^{\rm{cr}}$.
+By definition, $\mu^{\rm{cr}}(E) = \alpha_m$ for the (unique) minimal volume ellipsoid $E$ that contains the unit ball of the given normed space.
+In contrast to the volumes mentioned above, $\mu^{\rm{cr}}$ is not Euclidean rigid as shown in the following example.